rodriguesfhs/ml-mini-projects/breast-cancer-classification/README.md

 - model training and evaluation
 - visualisation of training curves
 - confusion matrix and classification report
-- SHAP feature importance: global bar plot, beeswarm, and per-sample waterfall
+- SHAP feature importance: global bar plot, beeswarm, per-sample waterfall, and feature-level scatter plots

 The goal is not to build the most complex model possible, but to demonstrate a clear, reproducible, and interpretable end-to-end workflow in Python.